 His efforts have led to coverage locally and nationally, including a feature by the NCAA.

 “I thank Slippery Rock University for providing wonderful leadership and mentoring while I was an undergraduate student-athlete,” Dr. Olsen said.
-“I also thank Lynchburg College for providing an opportunity for me to follow my passions as a member of the faculty and as the women’s soccer coach, along with unwavering support of my various endeavors.”
+“I also thank University of Lynchburg for providing an opportunity for me to follow my passions as a member of the faculty and as the women’s soccer coach, along with unwavering support of my various endeavors.”

 Click here to read the CoSIDA 2012 Capital One Academic All-America® Hall of Fame news release.